brijeshb42/tvm/proxy/README.md

 ####This extension/website can only serve you "GET" requests.
 No form data or "POST" requests can be submitted.

 Link to this page: [Auto Bypass](http://goo.gl/c969Qa)

+Nothing magical in the extension.
+It simply passes the current blocked url to a proxy app hosted on Google Appengine which does the heavy lifting.